marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-defining-query-ef-designer.md

 -   Compile the application.

+?

 ## Call the Defining Query in your Code

-You can now execute the defining query by using the **GradeReport** entity type.
+You can now execute the defining query by using the **GradeReport** entity type.?

 ```
     using (var context = new SchoolEntities())